woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Let’s be alert now, for the mind will immediately try to box up “the self,” “the existence.”
 Mind will create pictures of what it is, images of what it looks like: Infinite space.
 White light.
 Blue light.
 Darkness.
 Pure energy.
-The eternal.
+The <u>eternal</u>.
 And so on.
 None of these are wrong, and neither are they right.
 None of these symbols can be taken seriously, for they’re all just playthings.
 They’re only fingers pointing at the moon.